 In particular we are engaged in collaborative research involving human wellbeing, gender equality, sustainable cities and communities, production and consumption, risk management and business development.

-Finance, Accounting & Banking (FAB) coordinates the research interests of academics and students in accountancy, economics, finance, banking, business and management studies in both developed and developing countries.
+Finance, Accounting & Banking (FAB) coordinates the research interests of academics and students in accountancy, finance, banking, business and management studies in both developed and developing countries.
 The main goals are to advance better understanding of challenges to inclusive and sustainable development and to frame viable practical solutions.
 To find out more please contact Dr. Zakaria Ali-aribi.

 Research in applied public health at UCLan spans elements of health protection and health promotion, including nutritional science and food safety and healthy settings.
 As well as the contributing to the University Research Themes above this area of research strength also feeds into the Sustainability, Business and Enterprise and People, Place and Environment Themes.
 To find out more please contact Professor Nicola Lowe, Professor Carol Wallace or Professor Mark Dooris.

 Economics, Business & Society draws together research which explores the wider impact of business activity upon the wider society, whether via cooperative and public management, research engagement and leadership development with the local SME business community, the efficiency of supply chains, local economic and social development in the form of the ‘Preston Model’, and national/international policy formation in response to Brexit.
 To find out more please contact Professor Yahaya Yusuf.

 This research area integrates scientific and technological expertise that is focused on important contemporary topics in Autonomy and Systems Integration, Digital Manufacturing, Intelligent Machines and Maintenance, Artificial Intelligence and Data Analysis, Clean Growth (including Waste Management) and Human Factors.
 To find out more please contact Professor Ian Sherrington.